algolia/autocomplete/packages/website/docs/creating-a-renderer.md

 }
 ```

-You could for example create a `.autocomplete-dropdown--stalled` CSS class that lowers the opacity to hint users that the search is currently stuck.
+You could for example create a `.autocomplete-panel--stalled` CSS class that lowers the opacity to hint users that the search is currently stuck.

 ![Image](https://user-images.githubusercontent.com/6137112/83759558-034cbf80-a674-11ea-86ca-6728b4c2d6f7.png)